Bonfire of the Vanities

 His next novel was A Man in Full (1998) about a failing real estate developer, a laid-off warehouse worker, a black lawyer and a white bank executive who eventually come together over an alleged rape case, each trying to fulfill their vision of what it is to be a complete man at the end of the second millennium.
 It stands as Wolfe's thickest, most popular novel to date, though it drew attacks from critics and other writers—notably Mailer, John Updike and John Irving—for alleged superficiality and journalistic hyperbole.

-Since then he's produced another non-fiction collection of articles, Hooking Up, (2000), showing off his brilliant research into, and brilliant presentation of, yet another wide variety of American milieus, including the surprising roots of Silicon Valley, academic debates over sociobiology, the sex lives of modern teenagers, and a devastating critique of the irrelevance of literary American novelists—especially his critics whom he dubs "My Three Stooges".
-It also includes a story, "Ambush at Fort Bragg", based on a subplot excised from A Man in Full.
+Since then he's produced another non-fiction collection of articles, Hooking Up, (2000), showing off his brilliant research into, and brilliant presentation of, yet another wide variety of American milieus, including the surprising roots of Silicon Valley, academic debates over sociobiology, the sex lives of modern teenagers, and a devastating critique of the supposed irrelevance of literary American novelists—especially his critics whom he dubs "My Three Stooges".
+(The "stooges", by the way, are Mailer, John Updike and John Irving.)
+The collection also includes a story, "Ambush at Fort Bragg", based on a subplot excised from A Man in Full.

 A third novel, I Am Charlotte Simmons came out on 2004 to mixed reviews and a fourth novel is supposedly forthcoming in 2012.